walkerhughes/portfolio/speech_recognition.md

 Many speech recognition models don't actually recognize words, they recognize the distinct sounds produced by a language, which are called phonemes.
 English has 44 unique phonemes, and thus each word can be represented as a combination of some subset of these 44 sounds.
 A robust speech recognition model could have 44 distinct GMMHMMs, one for each distinct phoneme.

 Before we can go further, audio data takes a good amount of pre-processing, and we will be representing each audio clip by its mel-frequency cepstral coefficients (MCFFs).
+These numerically respresent short-term clips of audio in terms of their sound frequencies and aree often found through the Fourier Transform.
 We can train a GMMHMM on various audio clips or MFCCs for a given word, and by doing this for several words, we form a collection of GMMHMMs, one for each word.
 For a new speech signal, after decomposing it into its MFCC array, we can score the signal against each GMMHMM, returning the word whose GMMHMM scored the highest.